Exam Success at Christ’s Hospital

-Pupils and staff at Christ’s Hospital are celebrating another excellent set of (I)GCSE results.
+Exam success at Christ’s Hospital for pupils and staff who are celebrating another excellent set of (I)GCSE results.
 This is another year in which an impressive 37% of all grades achieved were equivalent to an A*, with 64% of all grades at A-grade or above and 96% A*-C. With the new Level 9-1 grading available in more subjects, this allowed many of our most able pupils to achieve the top grade.
 117 grades out of the all grades awarded were the top Level 9, equating to 15% of the cohort.

 Strong performances are noted in Mathematics and Science, with 74.2% of all Maths grades achieved being equivalent to a Level 7 or higher; in Triple Science, 69% of all grades achieved were equivalent to a Level 7 or higher and in English 91% of grades achieved were A*-B.

 Included in these results there are some hugely impressive individual performances including 30 Pupils who achieved at least 10 A or A* grades out of a cohort of 121 and 24 Pupils achieved at least 8 A*.

 Theodore Murton 12 A* (7 of which were at Level 9)